KandlaguntaVenkataSivaNiranjanReddy/jenkins/Jenkins_CI_CD_Guide.md

 - Ideal for **client-based projects**
 - Safer than full automation, with all other steps still automated

+- Client-Based Projects
+⚙️ Use Continuous Integration (CI) + Continuous Delivery (CD)

+🚀 Code is always in a deployable state

+🖱️ Final deployment is manual – typically just one click

+🛠️ Ensures high quality, consistent releases, and quick feedback

+✅ Safer than Continuous Deployment, while still benefiting from automation

 ---

 ## ⚙️ Continuous Deployment